 Then, choose the second radial box "Minimize AALY" and select the formula as shown here.
 Let's use a 3% discounting rate.

-Then, click proceed, you will be taken to the decision tree.
+Then, click proceed, and you will be taken to the decision tree.
 Enter the values for the "Without Treatment" option as shown below.

 Notice that the DALY calculated for this option "Without Treatment" as 21.75.